Joseph Magaletti: Murders

 On October 13, 1985, 28-year-old Denise Marie Stafford was found strangled to death at home in Sarasota.
-The discovery was made by her husband, who had just returned from work, only to find his wife murdered but their 1-year-old daughter had been unharmed.
+The discovery was made by her husband, who had just returned from work, only to find his wife murdered but their 1-year-old daughter unharmed.
 One outlier in this case was that Stafford was apparently standing when she was first struck, and that her killer had moved her body after killing her, leaving behind DNA on her clothes.

 On January 9, 1987, 19-year-old Elizabeth "Lisa" Zea left her job at Network Video, and was last seen walking with an unfamiliar man to her car in the shopping plaza parking lot.
 The pair were later seen driving in the car, but all trace of Zea after that was lost.
 The following day, a passer-by walking through a residential area in Sarasota passed by a car and noticed that the woman inside was dead.
 The car, a red 1980 Toyota Corolla, matched the description of Zea's car, and the body was sent for an autopsy for possible identification.
 A day after, the body was positively identified as Zea, and it was later revealed that she had been beaten to death.
-Following this, her brother devoted a large portion of his time discussing his sister's murder both in interviews and in person, culminating in the foundation of a committee that aimed to raise a $10,000 prize for anyone that could provide information leading to Zea's killer.
+Following this, her brother devoted a large portion of his time to discussing his sister's murder both in interviews and in person, culminating in the foundation of a committee that aimed to raise a $10,000 reward for anyone that could provide information leading to Zea's killer.
 In September of that year, the police department released a facial composite seeking a supposed "key witness" in the case, but this man was never located.

 On or about March 10, 1995, 45-year-old Kathleen Leonard, a nurse who worked at a hospital in Sarasota, stopped showing up to work.
 When she failed to turn up in the following days, one of her co-workers reported her missing to the police and a search began for her.
 When they checked the apartment, officers found Leonard's body in her bedroom.
 Her hands had been bound with a towel behind her back, and she appeared to have been strangled with terrycloth.